Skip Navigation Links

 WTPA21-25 PHFO (HFOTCMCP1-5) – C. Pacific

 The Tropical Cyclone Forecast/Advisory contains current and forecast storm information in a fixed format suitable for parsing by computer software.
 It contains the cyclone position, intensity, and direction and speed of motion.
-It also includes the current maximum radial extent of 12-ft seas, as well as the maximum radial extent of winds of 34, 50, and 64 kt in each of four quadrants around the storm.
-The Forecast/Advisory contains quantitative forecast information on the track and intensity of the cyclone valid 12, 24, 36, 48, 60, 72, 96, and 120 h from the forecast’s nominal initial time, with size information forecast out to 72 h.
-Tropical storm and 50-kt wind radii are forecast out to 120 h and hurricane-force wind radii are forecast out 48 h.
+It also includes the current maximum radial extent of 4-meter seas, as well as the maximum radial extent of winds of 34, 50, and 64 kt in each of four quadrants around the storm.
+The Forecast/Advisory contains quantitative forecast information on the track, intensity, and size of the cyclone valid 12, 24, 36, 48, 60, 72, 96, and 120 h from the forecast’s nominal initial time.
+Tropical storm and 50-kt wind radii are forecast out to 120 h and hurricane-force wind radii are forecast out 72 h.

 The Forecast/Advisory also contains the predicted status of the cyclone for each forecast time.
-This status may include any of the following: inland, dissipating, dissipated, or post tropical.
+This status may include any of the following: inland, dissipated, post tropical, or change in status from subtropical to tropical (or vice versa).
 “Post tropical” describes a cyclone that no longer possesses sufficient tropical characteristics to be considered a tropical cyclone; however these cyclones can continue to produce heavy rains and high winds.
 A remnant low is a post-tropical cyclone that no longer possesses the convective organization required of a tropical cyclone and has maximum sustained winds of less than 34 knots.
 An extratropical cyclone is a cyclone of any intensity for which the primary energy source results from the temperature contrast between warm and cold air masses.

 The numbers 1-5 in the headers are assigned by cyclone number, i.e., advisories on the first, sixth, or eleventh cyclones of the Atlantic season would be sent under the WMO header WTNT21 KNHC; advisories on the second, seventh, or twelfth cyclones of the Atlantic season would be sent under the WMO header WTNT22 KNHC, and so on.